dbmdz/mirador-plugins/CanvasLink/README.md

 <canvas uri>/view
 ```

-**NOTE:** This means that the server serving Mirador needs a rule for resolving this URL.
+**NOTE:** This means that the server serving the manifest needs a rule for resolving this URL.

 ## Installation